satyampnc2/razorpayIntegration/README.md

 # razorpayIntegration
 A react and Node.js app for showcasing razorpay integration

-Clone, download the project, then open it.
+Go to the folder where you want to clone the repository.
+Open that folder in terminal then run `git clone https://github.com/satyampnc2/razorpayIntegration.git` .
+Then open the project.

 ### Dependencies installation
 Install server side dependencies by running `npm serverinstall`.